LLC Managing Partner: Everything You Need to Know

 Forming an LLC

-To form an LLC, you are required to file Articles of Organization with the Secretary of State office.
+To form an LLC, you are required to file the Articles of Organization with the Secretary of State office.
 Each state requires that all limited liability companies include the LLC name in the Articles of Organization.
 The company name needs to include limited liability, limited liability company, LLC, or L.L.C.

 Articles of Organization need to include: